Rayne/js13k-lost-robot/README.md

 - Chrome, Edge or Firefox with ES6 support

-- Keyboard (there are no touch controls)
+- Keyboard or multi-touch screen

+  > ⚠ *The original JS13K version has no touch controls*

 ## Workflow